-Which Type of Fencing Is Best for You and Your Horses?

 Which Type of Fencing Is Best for You and Your Horses?Whether you’re building new paddocks from scratch, or remodeling your current paddock system, you may be overwhelmed by choice when looking at fencing options.
 It’s important to learn the advantages and disadvantages of each type of fencing in order to make an informed buying decision, what might be best fence for your neighbour and his or her horses may not be ideal for you.
 In this post we will help you choose the best fencing for you, your horses, and your budget.

-	Whether you’re building new paddocks from scratch, or remodeling your current paddock system, you may be overwhelmed by choice when looking at fencing options.
+Whether you’re building new paddocks from scratch, or remodeling your current paddock system, you may be overwhelmed by choice when looking at equine fencing options.
 It’s important to learn the advantages and disadvantages of each type of fencing in order to make an informed buying decision, what might be best fence for your neighbour and his or her horses may not be ideal for you.
 In this post we will help you choose the best fencing for you, your horses, and your budget.

 When installed properly, Flex is a great looking fence that requires almost no maintenance, and will flex like a belt through loops for the safety of both horse and handler.
-We have had a number of installations that trees have fallen on and the customer has simply cut the tree out of the way and the fence sprung back to life.
+We have had a number of equine fencing installations that trees have fallen on and the customer has simply cut the tree out of the way and the fence sprung back to life.
 Or, a car crashes into the Flex fence and takes some posts down, but the horses stay in the paddock because the fence springs back.

-	Since 1987 we have been the largest installer and retailer of Flex fencing in the Canadian market.
-Our first installation was at Stonebrooke Farm in Burlington, Ontario, owned by Girt and Diane Atrens—a four-rail Flex job—and we have never stopped installing flexible fencing since.
+Since 1987, we have been the largest installer and retailer of Flex fencing in the Canadian market.
+Our first installation was at Stonebrooke Farm in Burlington, Ontario, owned by Girt and Diane Atrens—a four-rail Flex job—and we have never stopped installing flexible horse fencing since.
 It’s available in white, brown, or black with matching hardware.
-Our newest addition to this product line is an item that will enable the fence to be tensioned by only one person instead of using the former spoolers with two people.
+Our newest addition to this product line is an item that will enable the horse barn fence to be tensioned by only one person instead of using the former spoolers with two people.

 Raceline is an excellent economical fencing choice.
 It is a high tensile wire with a thick 5/16” coating to ensure durability.
 Raceline is quick to install and allows you to set your post centers up to 20’ apart.
 Combine with a Flex topline for a truly remarkable fence system.